tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA:  making eat_biscuits_warning universal and enabling success feedback loop for cmd_exe
 - TBD: at end of story-driven updates, elim "##" error messages
 - TBD: consider how to surface 'not_attackable' txt in game_static_gbl
+- TBD: fix case where sword is in Burt's inventory and tries to take in Entrance but royal_hedgehog stops him
+- TBD: case where player drops sword in same room as hedgehog after using it...
+	- TBD: need to update description / situation; perhaps should give key and change to adoring description?
 	- TBD: hedgehog will trade sword for silver_key (update show() and give() )
 		- IDEA: for hedgehog guarding sword:
 		- 1: on get key, disable guard
 		- 2: set hedgehog to trade sword for key

 *** known dark castle narrative issues ***